Near Pinnacle in Surry County, North Carolina — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
 Common High Flyers of Pilot Mountain (about 300 feet away, measured in a direct line); Pilot Mountain (approx. one mile away); Bean Shoals Canal (approx. 2.8 miles away); Reeves Homeplace (approx. 5.8 miles away); Richmond Hill (approx. 9 miles away); a different marker also named Richmond Hill (approx. 9 miles away); Wright Court House Site 1771-1774 / Richmond Court House Site 1774-1789 (approx. 9.1 miles away); Richmond Pearson (approx. 10˝ miles away).
 Touch for a list and map of all markers in Pinnacle.

 Also see . . .
 Pilot Mountain State Park.
 N.C.
 Division of Parks & Recreation (Submitted on October 1, 2014.)

 Categories. • Environment • Horticulture & Forestry •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on September 30, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 240 times since then.
+This page has been viewed 261 times since then and 3 times this year.
 Photos: 1, 2, 3. submitted on September 30, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.